 - Deseeded dates You can buy red dates which seeds are already removed.
 I normally try to avoid and only buy it when I’m really busy as it deteriorate faster.

 - Add 2 pieces (12 g) of codonopsis root (dang shen/ 党参) for extra energy boost.
-When I am feeling particularly tired, I will add this ‘poor man’s ginseng’.
+When I am feeling particularly tired, I will add codonopsis root which is also known as ‘poor man’s ginseng’.